 - Monolithic architectures: purpose-built architectures were required to support customer requirements in the 1990s era of technology implementation*

-- *Customization: support for unique requirements were supported by adapting the underlying code of enterprise systems
+- Customization: support for unique requirements was supported by adapting the underlying code of enterprise systems*

 - Horizontal focus: systems of record began to support multiple vertical markets with solutions like Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Supply Chain Management (SCM), and other “three-letter acronyms” to extend functionality*

-- * yes, many enterprise software systems in use today, with most recent versions, include these characteristics
+*Yes, many enterprise software systems in use today, with the most recent versions, include these characteristics.

-- Web 2.0: web-native approaches in enterprise software provides scaling, and integration with activity streams like social media, and from IoT devices
+- Web 2.0: web-native approaches in enterprise software provide scaling, and integration with activity streams like social media, and IoT devices

 - Service-Oriented: mechanisms to share functionality across enterprise applications

-- Postmodern: ability to deploy enterprise software on-premises, private cloud, and public cloud with the identical code gives governments choice
+- Postmodern: the ability to deploy enterprise software on-premises, private cloud, and public cloud with identical code gives governments a choice

 - Quick Starts: complexity with code customization led many COTS vendors to provide templates to accelerate implementations